 What I would like to say to young black children in South Africa is this: I know that we are facing a lot of socioeconomic injustices, like poverty, gender-based violence, xenophobia, migration and so on, but it’s important for us to stand up, stand together and acknowledge that the crisis we are facing right now cannot be dealt with alone.
 We have to understand the intersectionality of these crises and come together to raise more awareness and hold those in the wrong accountable.

 The current issue we are facing in South Africa is not solely because of the arrest of former president Jacob Zuma.
 The looting and destruction of property is a direct reflection of the failing, unequal and corrupt system we have been living in for decades.
 It highlights how poorly the government has been treating its own people and it is showing us that it is time for a big change.
 Going back to how things were is not a solution.

 We are in a revolution, and change is coming whether you like it or not.
 It’s up to you, as a young person, to decide whether you are going to stand with other young people who are driving change, or are going to be complacent, telling yourself that someone else will deal with the mess.
 In the past, we have seen how powerful young people can be – especially here in South Africa, with the Soweto uprising – and I truly believe that if young people stand together and really bring about social change, we will conquer and live in a fruitful, lower-carbon society that is still full of resources, and we will be able to thrive.

-This article draws on a keynote address delivered by youth climate activist Ayakha Melithafa (above) at the Trialogue Business in Society Conference 2021.
+This article draws on her keynote address at the Trialogue Business in Society Conference 2021.